 What is black water rafting, exactly?

 Just as white water rafting describes a fast-flowing river and rapids, this black water rafting adventure will have you navigating the dark (i.e. black) rushing rivers that flow through the depths of the caves.
 The water is sparkling clean though — only “black” because you’re down there with nothing but a head torch.
+It’s honestly so much fun, and Waitomo is home to the best glow worm caves in New Zealand so get amongst it.

 Travel essentials for New Zealand